Las Justas

 The Justas de Atletismo y Festival Deportivo de Puerto Rico (Puerto Rico Athletic Games and Sports Festival) —better known as Las Justas Intercolegiales (The Intercollegiate Games) or simply as Las Justas (The Games)— is an intercollegiate sports competition held annually in Puerto Rico where Puerto Rican colleges and universities compete against each other in different sports.
 The event is sponsored by the Liga Atlética Interuniversitaria de Puerto Rico (LAI).
-The event usually include competitions in softball, basketball, beach volleyball, judo, table tennis, swimming, cheerleading, women's football, and athletics.
+The event usually includes competitions in softball, basketball, beach volleyball, judo, table tennis, swimming, cheerleading, women's football, and athletics.

 The sporting event is supplemented by artistic presentations every evening after athletic events have come to an end.
 The athletics portion of the events is attended by some 20,000 spectators, while the cultural events receive upwards of 150,000 guests.